 What Is the Status of the Consumer Packaged Goods industry In Colombia?

 In the Consumer Packaged Goods industry in Colombia, consumer preferences are constantly changing and there is stiff competition for new market entrants.
 It is for this reason that your business has to build competitive advantage through timely market entry, competitive intelligence, and consumer insights.
 Building business intelligence can be achieved through a combination of reviewing your product and service information, and conducting detailed market research on the Colombian market.
-One option to ensure that your market entry is successful is to hire a local firm with expert local knowledge to support your venture through commercial representation services.
+One option to ensure that your market entry is successful is to hire a local firm with expert local knowledge to support your venture through expert legal advice.

 What Does Recent Research Advise About the Consumer Packaged Goods Industry in Colombia?